Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Introduction

+In this work, we consider different types of unextendible entangled bases for both bipartite and multipartite systems, and discuss properties of those bases.

+\begin{itemize} \item[(a)] Particularly, for a two-qubit system, we provide certain constructions of unextendible entangled bases.
+Thereafter, we show that there is only one type of unextendible entangled base with respect to their cardinality for a two-qubit system, viz., unextendible entangled bases of size three.
+Furthermore, these bases cannot be perfectly distinguished by separable measurements and therefore, by local quantum operations and classical communication.
+In this context, it is good to mention that in this work, within all discrimination processes, the given states are equally probable.
+We also discuss about unextendible entangled bases in higher dimensional bipartite systems.

+\item[(b)] Apart from unextendible entangled bases, we analyze other types of incomplete entangled bases, viz., uncompletable and strongly uncompletable bases considering both maximally and nonmaximally entangled states.
+Moreover, based on the concept of bipartite unextendible entangled bases, we construct and analyze interesting ensembles, including two-element ensembles of locally indistinguishable orthogonal (mixed) states, which can be potential candidates for information processing (we encode the classical information against the possible states of a system and by identifying the state of the system, we decode that information).

+\item[(c)] For multipartite systems, we first consider a three-qubit system and construct two different unextendible entangled bases.
+The first basis contains only W states \cite{Zeilinger92, Dur00, Sen(De)03} while the second one contains W states as well as Greenberger-Horne-Zeilinger states.

+\item[(d)] We report that both the bases have an interesting property, viz., the unextendibility property remains conserved across every bipartition.
+We also mention that this is impossible for any unextendible product basis in a multi-qubit system.

+\item[(e)] Again, the second type of basis leads to a nonlocal operation, to implement which locally, one requires entangled resource states from a higher-dimensional Hilbert space.

+\item[(f)] An important property associated with the second type of basis is that a subset of five states of the basis can show local indistinguishability across every bipartition.

+\item[(g)] We also present an algorithm to construct unextendible entangled bases for any number of qubits, which can lead to nonlocal operations, to implement which locally, entangled resources from higher-dimensional Hilbert spaces are required.

+\item[(h)] We also prove that for three qubits, there are only two types of unextendible entangled bases (which are unextendible across every bipartition) with respect to their cardinalities, viz., unextendible entangled bases of sizes six and seven. \end{itemize}

-The discussions regarding bipartite systems are given in Sec.~\ref{sec2}.
-Thereafter, we provide certain constructions for multipartite systems, which are given in Sec~\ref{sec3}.
+The results regarding bipartite systems are given in Sec.~\ref{sec2}, while those on multiparty systems are given in Sec~\ref{sec3}.
+Finally, in Sec.~\ref{sec4}, a conclusion is drawn.
 Some proofs are consigned to an Appendix.
-Finally, in Sec.~\ref{sec4}, a conclusion is drawn.